Women of Zimbabwe Arise: Continued police crackdown

 Jenni Williams, Magodonga Mahlangu and other members of WOZA were arrested multiple times in the years from 2008 to 2011.
 On 12 February 2011, over a thousand men and women joined a WOZA Valentine's Day protest.
 In the weeks that followed, several WOZA members were arrested and reportedly tortured in Bulawayo.
 WOZA states that police officers have contacted WOZA's lawyer to demand that Williams and Mahlangu report to the police station for unstated reasons.
 The two women were imprisoned and released on bail later than the other prisoners taken after the same protest.
 Amnesty International expressed concern for the safety of group members and named WOZA a 2011 "priority case".

 MOZA

 In August 2006, at the WOZA National Assembly, it was resolved to form Men of Zimbabwe Arise (MOZA).
-Men, mostly youthful, have been ‘coming forward’ to join this non-violent struggle for a better Zimbabwe.
+Men, mostly youthful, have been ‘coming forward’ to join the non-violent struggle for a better Zimbabwe.